 Simpson Desert Tagalong Tour

-The Simpson Desert has been for many years a destination for the more adventurous four wheel drive travellers as it offers many challenges that, if not more difficult, certainly are more interesting than the drives on local tracks.
+For many years the Simpson Desert has been a destination for the more adventurous four wheel drive travellers as it offers many challenges that, if not more difficult, are certainly more interesting than the drives on local tracks.
 The Simpson, as it has become known, offers two major routes that are available to those who traverse the desert and each is unique in its own way.

 The French Line is the more direct route from Birdsville to the western side of The Simpson where it delivers travellers to Dalhousie Springs or on to Mt.
 Dare Station.
-This is the sand ridge Mecca of Australia with many hundreds of sand dunes to be crossed.
-This is an isolated area where no facilities are available so visitors need to be self-sufficient and need to be travelling in reliable vehicles.
+This is the sand ridge Mecca of Australia with many hundreds of sand dunes crossed.
+An isolated area where no facilities are available so visitors need to be self-sufficient and need to be travelling in reliable vehicles.

-This is known to very well to Global 4WD as we’ve been visiting the Simpson Desert as far back as 15 years ago.
-We have run countless tours into most areas of this fascinating country not only across these two major tracks but also into areas seldom visited by other travellers.
+Global 4WD have been visiting the Simpson Desert for at least 15 years.
+We have taken countless tours into most areas of this fascinating country not only across these two major tracks but also into areas seldom visited by other travellers.
 Proper preparation is essential to a successful expedition with breakdowns being almost non-existent if your vehicle is thoroughly inspected and prepared prior to departure.

 The Simpson Desert is one of the great Deserts of the Southern Hemisphere.
 Although a very remote dry area, there are times when the vegetation gets a little moisture and regenerates.
 We have chosen July to cross the Simpson Desert just after the winter rains when we hope to see the prodigious regrowth that brings this remarkable area to life for just a short time.